 What Happens In Bereavement Counseling?

-Losing a loved one can be difficult, and some people never get over it.
-Bereavement counseling is designed specifically to help people who are struggling with their grief after losing a loved one.
+The loss of a loved one can be difficult, and some people never get over it.
+But what is bereavement and what is bereavement counseling?
+Bereavement counseling is designed specifically to help people who are struggling with their grief after losing a loved one, and there are many bereavement quotes and options like joining a bereavement group to help people navigate their loss.
 It helps by teaching coping mechanisms and giving them a safe space with a knowledgeable professional to talk to.
 Grief is often associated with extreme sadness, feelings of regret, guilt, and even anger.
 Emotions can be extremely strong and confusing which is why people who are sometimes grieving have such a hard time talking about it.
 Behaviors during the grieving process can range from mild crying and anger to smiling and reminiscing.

 The Grief Process

 Everyone grieves differently; culture, family, personal beliefs all affect how one will grieve.
 The average person takes between 6-12 months to grieve, and while they may continue to have moments of sadness after this, they will find relief over time.
-There is no specific "right" way to grieve making it a difficult and complicated process.
-The challenge for most is that this is a new reality that has never been experienced before, one where their loved one is no longer present.
+Everyone has their own way of grieving, making it a difficult and complicated process.
+In fact, there are many ways to spend bereavement time that can help you process your feelings.
+The challenge for most is that this is a new reality that has never been experienced before, one where their deceased loved one is no longer present.
 This requires them to forge a new sense of identity and imagine a different future.

 In 1969 grief was divided into five stages under the research of Elisabeth Kubler-Ross: